msqd/harp/docs/contribute/makefile.rst

     # Build with custom tags
     make buildc DOCKER_TAGS="1.0.0 latest"

+    # Build from PyPI (requires VERSION)
+    make buildc-pypi VERSION=0.9.0

+    # Build from PyPI with Python 3.13
+    make buildc-pypi VERSION=0.9.0 PYTHON_VERSION=3.13

 The ``buildc`` target automatically:

 1. Builds a Python wheel (``make wheel``)
-2. Creates a Docker image installing the wheel
+2. Creates a Docker image installing the wheel using ``Dockerfile``
 3. Tags the image appropriately

+The ``buildc-pypi`` target:

+1. Requires VERSION parameter specifying which PyPI package version to install
+2. Creates a Docker image installing from PyPI using ``Dockerfile.pypi``
+3. Useful for validating published releases work correctly

 Image Management
 ^^^^^^^^^^^^^^^^